bazel-contrib/SIG-rules-authors/go-tutorial.md

     ],
     command = "update-repos",
 )
 ```

 Again the `gazelle:prefix` is critical.
 If the value after the code "prefix:" is not named correctly
-Gazelle does not update the BUILD.bazel file correctly.
+Gazelle does not update the `BUILD.bazel` file correctly.
 This value contains the import path
 corresponds to your repository and drives dependency management.
 If you
 include the incorrect value Gazelle will think that a dependency inside the Go code that
 lives outside the repository.

 The last rule that we defined is named "gazelle-update-repos".
 This is a custom
-SkyLark definition that defines a Gazelle command and specific arguments to that command.
+Starlark definition that defines a Gazelle command and specific arguments to that command.
 Do not run this command yet, but this allows us to run:

 ```bash